+The summit is a day-long event that welcomes media professionals to campus for engaging conversations about timely and important topics facing media industries and media consumers.
 The summits are headlined by a panel discussion featuring top names from various areas of media, but the day also offers small-group discussions where students can listen to and ask questions of visiting luminaries.

 2016 Media Summit